security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

 ```

-Additionaly, it has a command history of the last 1000 issued commands, for quick access.
+Additionally, it has a command history of the last 1000 issued commands, for quick access.
 Just as with any terminal, you can cycle through it using the `UP` and `DOWN` arrow keys.

 ## Available commands